psychemedia/island-storynotes/lanterns_of_the_dead.md

 In *Notes and Queries*, 1911-04-29: Vol 3 Iss 70 (11 S. III.
 Apr.
 29, 1911), [p.336](https://archive.org/details/sim_notes-and-queries_1911-04-29_3_70/mode/2up):

 POOR SOULS' LIGHT: "TOTENLATERNE" (11 S. ii.
 448; iii.
 30). — In the cemetery of Kloster Neuberg, near Vienna, there is an elegant cross or *Todtenleuchte*, *lanterne des morts*.
 Its height is about 30 ft.; the date engraved upon it is 1381.
 There is a small door about 5 ft. from the ground, and near the summit a chamber with six glazed windows, in which the light was exhibited.
-In France some ten or twelve of these lanterns have been found and described ; in Germany about as many.
+In France some ten or twelve of these lanterns have been found and described in Germany about as many.

 M. Lecointre, "Archeologue de Poitiers," remarks —

-> "The hollow columns or *janaux* were specially raised in the cemeteries in order to protect the living from the fear of those returning and from the spirits of darkness, and to safeguard them from this terror of the night — this affair that walketh in the darkness, of which the Psalmist speaks ; finally, to invite the living to pray for the dead.''
+> "The hollow columns or *janaux* were specially raised in the cemeteries in order to protect the living from the fear of those returning and from the spirits of darkness, and to safeguard them from this terror of the night — this affair that walketh in the darkness, of which the Psalmist speaks, finally, to invite the living to pray for the dead."

 Viollet-le-Duc observes:—